-The board of directors shall meet quarterly and disclose the number of meetings held each year in it s annual report, together with the attendance at such meetings.
-A formal record shall be kept of all conclusions reached by the board on matters referred to it for discussion.
-Should the board require independent professional advice’s; procedures have been put in place by the board for such advice to be sought at the Company’s expense.
+The Board of directors shall meet quarterly and disclose the number of meeting held each year in its annual report, together with the attendance at such meetings.
+A formal record shall be kept of all conclusions reached by the Board on matters referred to for discussion.
+Should the Board require independent professional advice; procedures have been put in place by the Board for such advice to be sought at the Company’s expense.

 All directors have access to the advice and services of Company Secretary, which fulfills the role of Company Secretary.
-The board is of the opinion that the Company Secretary has the requisite attributes, experience and qualifications to fulfill its commitments effectively.
-This assessment is based on the experience and qualifications of Company Secretary, as well as the fact that Company Secretary is familiar with the Company and its recent restructuring.
-The appointment or dismissal of the Company Secretary shall be decided by the board as a whole and not one individual director.
+The Board is of the opinion that the Company Secretary has the requisite attributes, experience and qualifications of Company Secretary, as well as the fact that Company Secretary is familiar with the Company and its recent restructuring.
+The appointment or dismissal of the Company Secretary shall be decided by the Board as a whole and not one individual director.

-The board is responsible for relations with stakeholders, as well as being accountable to them for the performance of the Company, and reporting thereon in timely and transparent manner.
+The Board is responsible for relations with stakeholders, as well as being accountable to them for the performance of the Company, and reporting thereon in a timely and transparent manner.

 The offices of Chairman and Chief Executive Officer are to be fulfilled by two different persons, in order to ensure a balance of power and authority so that no one person has unfettered decision making powers.
-The roles of chairperson and chief executive officer are therefore separated, with the chairperson being an independent non-executive director.
-Mr Yusuf Sooklall is the chairperson of Go Life International while Mr Gerhard Naudè is the Chief Executive Officer.
+The roles of Chairperson and Chief Executive Officer are therefore separated, with the Chairperson being an independent non-executive director.
+Mr Yusuf Sooklall is the Chairman of Go Life International while Mr Gerhard Naudé is the Chief Executive Officer.

-The board includes both executive and non-executive directors in order to maintain a balance of power and ensure independent unbiased decisions and that no one individual has unfettered powers of decision making.
-The board of directors of Go Life International consists of five members, 3 of whom are independent non-executives.
+The Board includes both executive and non-executive directors in order to maintain a balance of power and ensure independent unbiased decisions and that non one individual has unfettered powers of decision-making.
+The Board of directors of Go Life International consists of five members, 2 of whom are independent non-executives.

-The board will meet on a regular basis where possible, but a minimum of every three months.
-The directors will be properly briefed in respect of special business prior to board meetings and information will be provided timeously to enable them to give full consideration to all the issues being dealt with.
+The Board will meet on a regular basis where possible, but at a minimum of every three months.
+The directors will be properly briefed in respect of special business prior to Board meetings and information will be provided timeously to enable them to give full consideration to all the issues being dealt with.

-Furthermore, management shall supply the board with the relevant information needed to fulfill its duties.
-Directors shall make further enquiries where necessary, and thus shall have unrestricted access to all Company information, records, documents and property.
-Not only will the board look at the quantitative performance of the Company, but also at issues such as customer satisfaction, market share, environmental performance and other relevant issues.
-The Chairman must ensure that all directors are adequately briefed prior to board meetings.
+Furthermore, management shall supply the Board with the relevant information needed to fulfill its duties.
+Directors shall make further inquiries where necessary, and thus shall have unrestricted access to all Company information, records, documents and property.
+Not only will the Board look at the quantitative performance of the Company, but also at issues such as customer satisfaction, market share, environmental performance and other relevant issues.
+The Chairman must ensure that all directors are adequately briefed prior to Board meetings.

 Delegation of duties